-- He also has a point in "Training Day" - Maggie did nothing to earn her scooter, relying on Aldrin's athleticism to net her the prize.
-(And she belittles his skills as being "easy for him" and implies all he has to do to win is show up and "do his little running thing.")
-While it was wrong of Aldrin to fake an injury, Maggie had already agreed to do his chores for him anyway and by doing the work she should have more appreciation for Aldrin's efforts.
-Of course, when Aldrin points out that he did what he did to teach her a lesson, she decides that she doesn't like the lesson, and refuses to learn a thing.
+- He also has a point in "Training Day" - Maggie did nothing to earn her scooter, relying on Aldrin's athleticism to net her the prize (and she belittles his skills as being "easy for him" and implies all he has to do to win is show up and "do his little running thing").
+While it was wrong of Aldrin to fake an injury, Maggie had already agreed to do his chores for him anyway and by doing the work, she should have more appreciation for Aldrin's efforts.
+Of course, when Aldrin points out that he did what he did to teach her a lesson, she decides that she doesn't like the lesson and refuses to learn a thing.

 - Keet: Pupert is an adorable Cheerful Child.

 - Kids Shouldn't Watch Horror Films: Maggie and Rayna sneak into a scary R-rated movie called The Flyinator.
-Rayna ends up so traumatized she'd rather watch the baby movie that's playing on another screen.
-Maggie plays it cool at first, but eventually starts hallucinating the movie's monster everywhere until she confesses to her parents.
+Rayna ends up so traumatized, she'd rather watch the baby movie that's playing on another screen.
+Maggie plays it cool at first, but she eventually starts hallucinating the movie's monster everywhere until she confesses to her parents.
 They decide her trauma from watching the movie was punishment enough.

-- Libation for the Dead: In one episode the other bugs pour some juice on the ground before a field trip in honor of Maggie, who has accepted a detention so the rest of the class can get their excursion.
+- Libation for the Dead: In one episode, the other bugs pour some juice on the ground before a field trip in honor of Maggie, who has accepted a detention so the rest of the class can get their excursion.